Get all the latest data for Malaysia

 Can I legally rent out property on my visa in Malaysia right now?

-You do not need to live in Malaysia to rent out your property, and many foreign owners manage their rentals remotely by appointing a local property manager or agent to handle tenant relations and maintenance.
+You do not normally need to live in Malaysia to rent out a property, and many foreign landlords use a local agent, a lawyer or a property manager.

 We cover everything there is to know about buying and renting out in Malaysia here.